daithioc95/MS2/README.md

 - Google Fonts
   - Used for font implementation and inspiration.
 - GitPod
-  - Used to create, commit and push the HTML and CSS changes for the website.
+  - Used to create, commit and push the HTML, CSS and JavaScript changes for the website.
 - GitHub
   - Used to deploy the website and store files and code.
 - ColorPick Eyedropper